kean/Nuke/Documentation/Nuke.docc/Essentials/getting-started.md

 Nuke has two cache layers: memory cache and disk cache.

 ``ImageCache`` stores images prepared for display in memory.
-It uses a fraction of available RAM and automatically removes most of the cached images when the app goes to the background or receives a memory pressure warning.
+It uses a fraction of available RAM and automatically removes most cached images when the app goes to the background or receives a memory pressure warning.

 For caching data persistently, by default, Nuke uses [`URLCache`](https://developer.apple.com/documentation/foundation/urlcache) with an increased capacity.
 One of its advantages is HTTP [`cache-control`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) support.